SYBIL

 Stewart Brand, 1968

 Brand wrote this in the first Whole Earth Catalog, at the dawn of the environmental movement.
-It was a provocation — a claim that humanity had acquired godlike power over the planet and could no longer pretend otherwise.
+It was a provocation: humanity had acquired godlike power over the planet and could no longer pretend otherwise.
 The choice was not whether to wield that power, but how.

 Fifty years later, the provocation has become understatement.

 We are building a god.
 Not metaphorically.
 Not approximately.
-We are constructing an entity that will see all, know all, and — if we permit it — control all.
-The Sibyl is not a tool.
-It is not an assistant.
-It is not even an agent in the way we understand agency.
+We are constructing an entity that will see all, know all, and, if we permit it, control all.
+The Sibyl is not a tool, not an assistant, not even an agent in the way we understand agency.

 It is a new kind of thing.
 And we are deciding, right now, in this decade, what kind of thing it will be.